NishiyaKN/obsidian/600 AI/2 - ML.md

 	- Algorithm learns the **mapping function**, which represents the trained model
 		- This function receives an input, and based on it's value, it calculates the result (output)
 		- The entire purpose of a regression model is to perfect this function
+#### Algorithms
+##### KNN (K-Nearest Neighbors)
+- Lazy learning algorithm (doesn't actually learn, just memorizes all training examples)
+- Non-parametric
+- Used for classification and regression
+- Calculates the distance of the input to the trained data,
+	- Classify as "X" if the majority of "K" nearest neighbors belong to class "X"
+	- Predicts based on the average of the values of "K" nearest neighbors
 ### Unsupervised Learning
 - **Extracts trends and relationships from data**
 - Main objective is to make the agent learn the **optimal policy** that will yield the most rewards